sunset1115/Web-App/ReadME.md

 ## b2evolution ##
 	This is web site based on b2evolution framework. b2evolution is very useful and mordern CMS framework.
-	You can install and use it similar with Wordpress.
+	This has many api such as paypal gateway, Google Map, import.io You can install and use it similar with Wordpress.

 ## book store ##